Being a call center agent isn’t an easy job.

 3. Break the Monotony

-One of the causes of dissatisfaction and reduced productivity in the workspace can be the monotony of doing the same thing every day.
+One of the causes of lack of call center agent motivation and reduced productivity in the workspace can be the monotony of doing the same thing every day.

-To avoid this situation in the call center, you can keep varying the scripts, modify the office layout, rotate shifts — these are basically small things that will help break the monotony.
+To avoid this situation in the call center, you can keep varying the scripts, modify the office layout, and rotate shifts.
+These are basically small things that will help break the monotony.

 You can also increase agent motivation by conducting weekly or monthly contests with prizes, team lunches, potlucks, fun dress-up days, and anything else to cheer them up.